Create a Layered Kick Drum

 Layered Kick Drum

-An excellent sounding kick drum is usually made of 2 layers, but even better-sounding kick drum is made from 3+ layers.
-So this will be the case in this tutorial as well.
+An excellent kick drum usually comprises 2 layers, but an even better-sounding kick drum is made from 3+ layers.
+This will be the case in this tutorial as well.

 Top Layer

 We will begin with the 1st layer, which we will call the top kick drum.
-The top layer kick drum, when played solo, is the one you hear some middle and high frequencies from.
-For example, the attack and the punch of the kick drum can be located in this layer.
+When played solo, the top layer kick drum is where you hear some middle and high frequencies.
+For example, the attack and the kick drum punch can be located in this layer.
 Here is how the sample we have chosen sounds.

 ~Top Kick Drum - Unprocessed